dis-sg/dis-sg.github.io/_mascotdex/dotz.md

 mascot-type: Bear
 mascot-owner: Building and Construction Authority
 mascot-cause: [Design]
-mascot-creator: [Unknown]
+mascot-creator: [Chips and Toon]
 mascot-status: Retired
 mascot-family:
 ---

 Dotz and <a href="https://www.designinsingapore.com/mascotdex/hexa" target="_blank">Hexa</a> are retired mascots of the Building and Construction Authority (BCA), representing the agency's commitment to universal design (UD), under the campaign Unify to UDify.
+Both mascots were created by animation studio <a href="https://www.chipsandtoon.com/" target="_blank">Chips and Toon</a>.

 Dotz is a blue bear with a white belly.

 <figure>
 <img src=" https://i.imgur.com/5NOV00j.jpg" alt="">